Michael Jennings (rugby league): 2017

-In Round 2 against the St George Illawarra Dragons, Jennings had a sensational match in the 34–16 win at WIN Stadium, where he set up two tries for Semi Radradra who had scored 4 tries in the match, one the tries he set up, throwing a freakish pass through his legs, Fox Sports commentator and the recently retired Michael Ennis commenting, “Jennings has been brilliant.
+In Round 2 against the St George Illawarra Dragons, Jennings had a match in the 34–16 win at WIN Stadium, where he set up two tries for Semi Radradra who had scored 4 tries in the match, one the tries he set up, throwing a pass through his legs, Fox Sports commentator and the recently retired Michael Ennis commenting, “Jennings has been brilliant.
 He's shown all sorts of class, when you’ve got someone of Radradra's class outside you, that combination is obviously sheer brilliance, I think that's the best half of football I’ve seen Jennings play in the last 18 months.”.

 Jennings was part of The Parramatta side which finished fourth at the end of the regular season and qualified for the finals for the first time since 2009.
 Jennings scored a last minute try in Parramatta's shock finals defeat by North Queensland going down 24–16.
 At the end of the season, Jennings elected to play for Tonga at the 2017 rugby league world cup.
 Jennings was part of the side that made it all that way to the semi-final before losing to England.